Why Learn About Piedmont Wine?

 Other Piedmont Red Wines

-- Freisa: a delicately flavored light-colored wine with spicy, cherry, strawberry notes.
+- Freisa: A delicately flavored, light-colored wine with spicy, cherry, and strawberry notes.
 Often made in a sparkling style (such as Freisa di Chieri.)

 - Vespolina: fruity, spicy, and tannic, and is often blended with Nebbiolo in regions like Gattinara.